 HUD requires the PHA to maintain a single waiting list for the HCV program unless it serves more than one county or municipality.
 Such PHAs are permitted, but not required, to maintain a separate waiting list for each county or municipality served.

 The PHA will maintain a single waiting list for the HCV program.

-The PHA will maintain a single waiting list for the Project Based Voucher program.
+The PHA will maintain a waiting list for the Project Based Voucher program, excluding those vouchers at 700 American.